yvs-tinker/clarke/README.md

 ## Development

-Clarke was built by a solo 4th-year medical student over the competition period.
-Development used Claude (Anthropic) for architectural design, evaluation methodology, and technical problem-solving, and Codex (GitHub) for code implementation via pull requests.
+Clarke was built by a 4th-year medical student and a 1st-year eletronic and information engineering student over the competition period.
+Development used Claude (Anthropic) to aid with architectural design, evaluation methodology, and technical problem-solving, and Codex for code implementation via pull requests.

 Key technical decisions documented in the [evaluation report](evaluation/EVALUATION.md):
 - **Deterministic EHR retrieval over agentic tool-calling** after prototyping showed MedGemma 4B's agentic queries were unreliable.